-The bigger issue in the film is Chiwetel Ejiofor (who was also in the other film about immortals, The Old Guard).
-Ejiofor’s character Bathurst is a character with little origin story and motivation outside of some explainer lines early on in the film.
+The bigger issue with the film is Chiwetel Ejiofor (who was also in the other film about immortals, The Old Guard).
+Ejiofor’s character Bathurst is a character with little motivation outside of some explainer lines early on in the film.
 They don’t explain why he’s so rich, why he has such an army of disposable soldiers, how he finances all his travel or even his castle.
 Bathurst runs around an angry man for the sake of running around being an angry man.

 There’s also Jason Mantzoukas playing a version of Derek Hofstetler (his character from The Good Place) which was distracting.

 Infinite is an infinitely frustrating movie.
 The high concept that it brought could have been executed in a much better way to achieve a much more entertaining film.
 Unfortunately, the film is a bland, paint-by-the-numbers action film that ultimately fails the high concept premise that underlies the movie’s plot.

 The main motivation for Bathurst is that he wants to die forever.
 He created the Egg to rid the world of life in order to avoid resurrection.
 But he’s also created a gun/bullet that traps the soul digitally so it doesn’t reincarnate.
 So, why not just shoot yourself in the head Bathurst?